 5. Have backup cash

 You should have an emergency fund saved up in a bank account—the general guideline is three to six months’ living expenses—for exactly this type of situation.
+(To determine how much of a cushion you need, [time-calcxml id=bud03]use this calculator[/time-calcxml].)
 If you’re forced to rent a car after yours is damaged, for example, you’ll be able to draw on this money instead of racking up charges on your credit cards.

 Additionally, you’ll want to have some actual cash on hand, especially if you know a storm is coming.
 “When power gets cut off, you don’t have access to ATMs to get cash,” says Berg.
 Research what it might cost if you’re evacuated for a few days in your area, including hotel and gas costs.
 Keep the money in small bills, since it might be hard to get change.